 4 Hotel Brands Delivering 5 Star Social Strategies

-Whether you’re a luxury hotel, boutique hotel, large chain, economical motel or even a hostel, social media marketing can help you generate highly targeted traffic and brand awareness, while giving you the tools to communicate information and engage your guests.
+Whether you’re a luxury hotel, boutique hotel, large chain, economical motel or even a hostel, social strategies can help you generate highly targeted traffic and brand awareness, while giving you the tools to communicate information and engage your guests.

 These days, hotels are finding more and more creative ways to engage their guests and entice new visitors, in turn creating a sharp distinction between the forward-thinking, social media-active hotels and those who are not.

-Here are four hyper-social hotels that are taking social engagement to another level.
+Here are four hyper-social hotels that are taking their social strategies to another level.

 A Full Social Media Experience – The Sol Wave House

 The Sol Wave House on Magaluf Beach in Spain is the world’s first “Twitter hotel”.
 The hotel uses social media to enhance the experience and create community among guests through an app available within the hotel’s WiFi.
 Once connected guests can communicate with the check-in desk and hotel staff using the #SocialWave hashtag., or see who’s close by and tweet and share photos with each other.
 Guests can even flirt with each other by sending virtual “kisses” and inviting to meet them at events like #twitterpoolparty and #twitterpartysuites.

 The Roger Smith Hotel is a 132-room independent hotel in Manhattan that has achieved rock star status in the social media world.
 The RSH takes social media engagement to a new level, providing discounted rates through twitter, freebies for checking into their bar on foursquare, and consistently posting compelling and original content on their blog.

 The RSH social media team is frequently asked to speak at industry events and they even host many of their own events at the hotel, all the while documenting and sharing everything with their online community, through blog posts, youtube videos, instagram and vimeo.